 The Bank maintains a portfolio of investments to enhance interest income and meet liquidity needs, including certain regulatory liquidity requirements, as discussed in Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources.
 To ensure the availability of funds to meet members' credit needs, the Bank's operating needs, and its other general and regulatory liquidity requirements, the Bank maintains a portfolio of short-term investments typically consisting of overnight federal funds issued by highly rated domestic banks and U.S. branches of foreign financial institutions, overnight reverse repurchase agreements, overnight interest-bearing deposits with highly rated domestic banks and U.S. Treasury Bills and Notes.
-At December 31, 2021, the Bank's short-term investments were comprised of a \$10.7 billion overnight reverse repurchase agreement transacted with the Federal Reserve Bank of New York, \$4.8 billion of overnight federal funds sold, \$2.2 billion of U.S. Treasury Bills, \$0.9 billion of overnight interest-bearing deposits, \$0.5 billion of excess cash held at the Federal Reserve and \$0.1 billion of U.S. Treasury Notes.
+At December 31, 2022, the Bank's short-term investments were comprised of a \$12.2 billion overnight reverse repurchase agreement transacted with the Federal Reserve Bank of New York, \$9.8 billion of overnight interest-bearing deposits and a \$0.1 billion U.S. Treasury Note.

-To enhance net interest income, the Bank maintains a long-term investment portfolio, which currently includes mortgage-backed securities ("MBS") issued by U.S. government-sponsored enterprises (i.e., Fannie Mae and Freddie Mac); non-agency (i.e., private label) residential MBS; non-MBS debt instruments issued or guaranteed by the U.S. government or secured by U.S. government guaranteed obligations; non-MBS debt instruments issued by U.S. government-sponsored enterprises (i.e., Fannie Mae, Freddie Mac and the Farm Credit System); and state housing agency obligations.
+To enhance net interest income, the Bank maintains a long-term investment portfolio, which currently includes mortgagebacked securities ("MBS") issued by U.S. government-sponsored enterprises (i.e., Fannie Mae and Freddie Mac); non-agency (i.e., private label) residential MBS; non-MBS debt instruments issued or guaranteed by the U.S. government; and non-MBS debt instruments issued by U.S. government-sponsored enterprises (i.e., Fannie Mae, Freddie Mac and the Farm Credit System).
 The interest rate and, in the case of MBS, prepayment risk inherent in the securities is managed through a variety of debt and interest rate derivative instruments.
-As of December 31, 2021, 2020 and 2019, the composition of the Bank's long-term investment portfolio was as follows (dollars in millions):
+As of December 31, 2022, 2021 and 2020, the composition of the Bank's longterm investment portfolio was as follows (dollars in millions):

 December 31,

-2021 2020 2019
+2022 2021 2020

-Amortized Cost Percentage A mortized Cost Percentage mortized Cost Percentage
+A nortized Cost Percentage A mortized Cost Percentage A mortized Cost Percentage

 Government-sponsored enterprises

-Commercial MBS \$ 10,123 64.3 % \$ 11,182 63.4 % \$ 10,628 59.2 %
+Commercial MBS \$ 11,604 75.2 % \$ 10,123 64.3 % \$ 11,182 63.4 %

-Debentures 4,471 28.4 4,951 28.1 5,501 30.6
+Debentures 3,121 20.2 4,471 28.4 4,951 28.1

-Residential MBS 484 3.1 740 4.2 1,037 5.8
+Residential MBS 288 1.9 484 3.1 740 4.2

-Government-guaranteed securities 521 3.3 545 3.1 556 3.1
+Government-guaranteed securities 379 2.5 521 3.3 545 3.1

-Non-agency residential MBS 37 0.2 50 0.3 63 0.4
+Non-agency residential MBS 29 0.2 37 0.2 50 0.3

-Other 113 0.7 155 0.9 155 0.9
+Other - 113 0.7 155 0.9

-Total \$ 15,749 100.0 % \$ 17,623 100.0 % \$ 17,940 100.0 %
+Total \$ 15,421 100.0 % \$ 15,749 100.0 % \$ 17,623 100.0 %

 The Bank is precluded from purchasing additional MBS if such purchase would cause the aggregate amortized historical cost of its MBS holdings to exceed an amount equal to 300 percent of its total regulatory capital at the time of purchase.
 For purposes of applying this limit, the Finance Agency defines "amortized historical cost" as the sum of the initial investment, less the amount of cash collected that reduces principal, less write-downs plus yield accreted to date.
 This definition excludes hedge basis adjustments, which, for investment securities, are included in the definition of amortized cost basis under accounting principles generally accepted in the United States of America ("U.S. GAAP").
-Using this definition, the Bank's MBS holdings totaled \$10.2 billion as of December 31, 2021, which represented 272 percent of its total regulatory capital at that date.
-Absent other balance sheet constraints imposed by the Finance Agency, the Bank attempts to maintain its investments in MBS at or close to the regulatory dollar limit which, as of December 31, 2021, was \$11.3 billion.
+Using this definition, the Bank's MBS holdings totaled \$12.7 billion as of December 31, 2022, which represented 217 percent of its total regulatory capital at that date.
+Absent other balance sheet constraints imposed by the Finance Agency, the Bank attempts to maintain its investments in MBS at or close to the regulatory dollar limit which, as of December 31, 2022, was \$17.5 billion.